hadil842/hadil842/README.md

 -  Programming language :Java ,Python, C/C++, JavaScript , PHP
 -  Currently learning Spring boot and Angular
--  Interested in Software security appliance
+-  Interested in Software security

 <!--
 **hadil842/hadil842** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.